AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/tasker.md

 `enable:true` or `enable:false` enables or disables DNS filtering, accordingly.

 `fake_dns` resolves DNS requests in the specific proxy server.
-Requires an extra flag:
+This requires an extra flag:

 `enable:true` or `enable:false` enables or disables the fake DNS setting, accordingly.